January 2, 2015

 Hospital doctor shadowing & global health experience programs.

-When you start your clinical rotations in medical school, at some point, you will have to present a patient to discuss at rounds.
-The team including nurses, residents and attending physicians, will listen to your presentation to get an idea of what is going on with the patient.
+When you start your clinical rotations in medical school, at some point, you will have to present a patient using SOAP format for clinical rounds.
+The team, including nurses, residents and attending physicians, will listen to your presentation to get an idea of what is going on with the patient.
 The information needs to be correct, well organized, and concise.

-In order to facilitate a standard method for providing patient information, clinicians use the SOAP format for both writing notes and presenting patients on rounds.
-In this article we explain the format, and it is also something you will learn about on our doctor shadowing programs.
+In order to facilitate a standard method for providing patient information, clinicians use the SOAP format for clinical rounds and for writing notes about patients.
+In this article we explain the format, and it is also something you will learn about on our hospital doctor shadowing programs.